 - The Rival: Most famously to Federer, but most frequently to Djokovic who's played an Open Era men's record of over 50 matches with him.

-- The Southpaw: Plays left-handed, which is often cited as one of the main reasons he's able to trouble Federer's right-handed backhand in a way very few other players can.
+- Southpaw Advantage: Plays left-handed, which is often cited as one of the main reasons he's able to trouble Federer's right-handed backhand in a way very few other players can.

 - Tasty Gold: Has a tradition of biting each trophy/medal he wins for photos (like the one on this page).